 the lands adjacent to Highway No. 401 at County Road No. 2 and County Road No. 6 in Odessa.

-Any development adjacent to provincial highway 401 is under provincial jurisdiction and subject to MTO review, approval and permits.
+Any development adjacent to provincial highway 401 is under provincial jurisdiction and subject to Ministry of Transportation review, approval and permits.

 4.6.4.2